Intelligent-Silicon/AutoUnattend/README.md

 Scroll down to the [Install this update](https://support.microsoft.com/help/5063060#:~:text=To%20install%20this%20update,%20use%20one%20of%20the%20following%20Windows%20and%20Microsoft%20release%20channels.&text=Catalog) section, click the ```Catalog``` tab and see if it can be installed using DISM.

-The KB5063060 update currently can not be installed to the Windows ```install.esd``` image file using DISM.
+The KB5063060 update at the time of writing (20250613:YYYYMMDD) can not be added to the Windows ```install.esd``` image file using DISM.

 The Security Update [KB5060842](https://support.microsoft.com/help/5060842#:~:text=To%20install%20this%20update,%20use%20one%20of%20the%20following%20Windows%20and%20Microsoft%20release%20channels.&text=Catalog) can be installed to the Windows ```install.esd``` image file using DISM because it displays the instructions to do so.